 Many people who are not very familiar with martial arts think that after receiving a black belt there is nothing left to attain in karate.
 You may, however, have heard those with black belts refer to themselves as a first dan or higher.
 As this indicates, black belts have varying degrees, and attaining your first one is just the beginning.

 The ideogram dan means level or step.
 A stairway is called a kaidan, or "series of steps," in Japanese.
 The various dan of black belts, therefore, reflect various steps or levels of proficiency after attaining the black belt Incidentally, dan are assigned in a variety of Japanese disciplines, and in most cases these degrees of attainment are not symbolized by different colored belts or costumes.
-A Japanese chess expert , for example, will be ranked with dan, though he or she does not wear a traditional uniform.
+A Japanese chess expert , for example, will be ranked with a dan, though he or she does not wear a traditional uniform.

 The number "one" is called ichi in Japanese.
 The first level of the black belt, however, is not called ichi-dtJn but sho-dan.
 This is interesting.
 The numbers "two" and "three" are ni and san, respectively, and the second and third levels are, as you would expect, called ni-dan and·san-dan.
 Why is only the first level different?